Electrical Safety First: Grants

 Every year Electrical Safety First awards funding to a range of organisations, from both the Electrical Fire Safety Fund and the Home Improvement Grant Scheme.

-The Electrical Fire Safety Fund aims to support the delivery of project-based fire prevention initiatives at local community level that aim to effectively tackle the causes of electrical-related fires, and those that seek to increase public awareness.
+The aims to support the delivery of project-based fire prevention initiatives at local community level that aim to effectively tackle the causes of electrical-related fires, and those that seek to increase public awareness.

 During this process Electrical Safety First works closely with the Fire Service, CFOA and Local Authorities around the UK.

 Joint venture

 In November 2012 Electrical Safety First joined up with the Electrical Contractors' Association (ECA) to launch the Electrical Safety Register - a joint venture between the two organisations.
 The register features both domestic and commercial contractors, and brings together the NICEIC, and ECA certification schemes.

 Electrical Safety First and ECA together own Certsure LLP, which trades using the NICEIC and ELECSA certification brands.

 Rebrand

 In late 2013 the Electrical Safety Council announced that it is undergoing a rebranding, and that as of 28 March 2014 it would become Electrical Safety First.

 The rebrand was launched alongside a YouTube video which brought popular 70s/ 80s animation Charley Says back to life, with the help of David Walliams who provided the voiceovers.